2026 updates you should know about

 | C$2,000,001 – C$3,000,000 | 3.0% |

-| Above C$3,000,000 | 5.0% (residential) |
+| Above C$3,000,000 | 5.0% (residential 1–2 units) |

-On a C$600,000 property: ~C$10,000
+On a C$600,000 property: ~C$10,000 (illustrative).

 Alberta

-Alberta is the outlier — it has no land transfer tax.
-The only cost is a Land Title Transfer Fee: C$50 base + C$5 per C$5,000 of property value.
+Alberta still has no graduated land-transfer tax.
+The registry charges a Land Title Transfer Fee: ≈ C$50 base + ~C$1 per C$1,000 of declared value (~0.1% all-in).

-On a C$600,000 property: ~C$650
+On a C$600,000 property: about C$650 (order-of-magnitude).

 Quebec